doubleirish/OSCON_2015/README.md

 In this tutorial, we will explore different ways to develop and deploy applications to the cloud via the open source Cloud Foundry and OpenStack environments.
 This will be a hands-on session where participants will have free access to a Helion cluster for learning and experimentation.
 The information covered will be applicable to any OpenStack and Cloud Foundry environment.

+> Conor - General Cloud overview , overview of OpenStack (IAAS) and HP Helions Tools/Dashboards thate extend Openstack

   * 00:44:12 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Developing and deploying cloud native apps on Cloud Foundry and OpenStack with HP Helion - Rajeev Pandey (Hewlett-Packard Company) and Sujay Maheshwari (HP Helion) - Part 2

 In this tutorial, we will explore different ways to develop and deploy applications to the cloud via the open source Cloud Foundry and OpenStack environments.
 This will be a hands-on session where participants will have free access to a Helion cluster for learning and experimentation.
 The information covered will be applicable to any OpenStack and Cloud Foundry environment.

+> Conor - first half Covers Cloud Foundry , which abstracts IaaS details , focuses on running a clusters of related services rather tha single vm.
+Can sit on top of AWS, openstack , vmware. second half is lab based
   * 00:31:24 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Developing and deploying cloud native apps on Cloud Foundry and OpenStack with HP Helion - Rajeev Pandey (Hewlett-Packard Company) and Sujay Maheshwari (HP Helion) - Part 3

 In this tutorial, we will explore different ways to develop and deploy applications to the cloud via the open source Cloud Foundry and OpenStack environments.
 This will be a hands-on session where participants will have free access to a Helion cluster for learning and experimentation.
 The information covered will be applicable to any OpenStack and Cloud Foundry environment.

+> Conor - details of how to build a Cloud Foundry manifest file which describes all the resources your applicatin service cluster needs, walks through each of the [12 factors](http://12factor.net/) and illustrates how CF applies to it.

   * 00:56:50 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)